Notice: Undefined variable: p in /var/www/wp-content/plugins/efficient-related-posts/efficient-related-posts.php on line 317

-Succession has been of concern for families for generations, and never has there been a more crucial time to take a closer look at the issues.
-Despite numerous financial structures on offer, in 90 per cent of cases family wealth is not passed beyond the third generation.
-This reflects not poor investment decisions, but rather a lack of cohesion and communication between family members, where the family fragments, and with it the wealth.
+Family wealth fails to make it beyond the third generation in 90 per cent of cases.
+This failure isn’t due to poor investment decisions, but rather a lack of cohesion and communication between family members, where the family fragments, and with it the wealth.

 Challenges Facing Young People